MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ### -LargeItemLimit
-!!!
-Exchange Server 2013

-The LargeItemLimit parameter specifies the maximum number of large items that are allowed before the migration request fails.
-A large item is a message in the source mailbox that exceeds the maximum message size that's allowed in the target mailbox.
-If the target mailbox doesn't have a specifically configured maximum message size value, the organization-wide value is used.

-For more information about maximum message size values, see the following topics:

-- Exchange 2013 Message size limits

-- Exchange Online Exchange Online Limits (https://go.microsoft.com/fwlink/p/?LinkId=524926)

-Valid input for this parameter is an integer or the value unlimited.
-The default value is 0, which means the migration request will fail if any large items are detected.
-If you are OK with leaving a few large items behind, you can set this parameter to a reasonable value (we recommend 10 or lower) so the migration request can proceed.

-!!!
-Exchange Server 2016, Exchange Online

 The LargeItemLimit parameter specifies the maximum number of large items that are allowed before the migration request fails.
 A large item is a message in the source mailbox that exceeds the maximum message size that's allowed in the target mailbox.
 If the target mailbox doesn't have a specifically configured maximum message size value, the organization-wide value is used.

 For more information about maximum message size values, see the following topics: